dennishilk/Body2Bits/README.md

 as first-class input signals.

 The focus is not fitness or health.
 The focus is **control, feedback, and consequences**.

 This repository contains small, opinionated experiments that combine:
 - Linux
 - weird hardware
 - raw sensor data
-- and slightly unhinged ideas
+- slightly unhinged ideas

-All projects are designed to be:
+All projects aim to be:
 - technically transparent
 - reproducible
 - visually demonstrable
-- and fun to watch fail.
+- and interesting to watch (especially when they fail)

 ---